-With playgrounds off limits, no playdates on the calendar, and all sports and activities postponed for most of the spring, what is a parent to do to keep children active?
+With playgrounds off limits, no playdates on the calendar, and all sports and activities postponed, what is a parent to do to keep children active?

 Our new normal for the time being is a learning curve for each of us.
 However, children still need to get at least an hour’s physical activity a day.
 It just means that parents and caretakers need creative ideas to keep kids moving!